Bradley-D/woocommerce-unit-of-measure/readme.txt

 Accept for a product variation, yes you can.

 == Changelog ==
+= 1.0.2 =
+* Removed if empty check on save so unit of measure can be removed

 = 1.0.1 =
 * Removed error on line 96, passed a variable that was not needed to the woo_uom_render_output function